Easy Pie Crust Recipe Step-by-Step Tutorial

-Ah, friends, you have no idea how happy I am to share with you this recipe for homemade pie crust!
-After years (years) of trying different recipes and techniques I really do think this is the BEST pie crust!
+I am so happy to share with you this homemade pie crust recipe because after years (years) of trying different recipes and techniques I really do think this is the BEST pie crust!

-It's made with real food (i.e., butter, not shortening) and some whole wheat flour yet is flaky, easy to roll and shape without much shrinkage, and most importantly, tastes great.
+It’s made with real food (butter – or lard if you want – not shortening) and even some whole wheat flour and is still flaky, easy to roll and shape without much shrinkage, and most importantly, tastes great.

 Is pie crust easy “as pie?”

-But I couldn't do the pre-made crusts after looking at the ingredient list and realizing that with only inexpensive ingredients like flour, salt, and sugar, pie crust is super cheap to make from scratch.
-I shouldn't have to pay extra for ingredients I don't want to eat or serve to people, right?
+But I couldn’t do the pre-made crusts after looking at the ingredient list (which includes bleached flour, hydrogenated lard with BHA and BHT, starches, xanthan gum, sodium propionate and potassium sorbate) and realizing that pie crust is super cheap to make from scratch.
+I shouldn’t have to pay extra for ingredients I don’t want to eat or serve to people, right?

-It wasn't until I read an article about the science behind adding a bit of acid (in the form of vinegar, sour cream, etc.) and at the same time finally realizing what my dough should look like after adding water (still crumbly, no clumping) that it came together for me.
+It wasn’t until I read an article about the science behind adding a bit of vinegar (though you don’t have to add it) and at the same time finally realizing what my dough should look like after adding water (still crumbly, no clumping) that it came together for me.
+I put a recipe together that finally worked every time!

-I finally had a recipe that worked every time!
-I've been making this crust for a number of years now, taking it to holiday gatherings (usually filled with this decadent chocolate chip walnut pie or this make-ahead crumb-topped apple pie) and getting lots of compliments on the crust.
+I’ve been making this crust for a number of years now, taking it to holiday gatherings, usually filled with this decadent chocolate chip walnut pie or this make-ahead crumb-topped apple pie, and getting lots of compliments on the crust.

 It’s not just me – this really is a winner crust.